Catherine22/Assembly/README.md

 $docker run -d -it -v /Users/your_workspace/your_repo:/app/src --name assembly assembly
 ```

-3. Access the container
+3. Run the bash in the container

 ```bash
 $docker exec -it assembly /bin/bash
 ```

-## Hello world